 Customs’ boat operations

-- the Water Traffic Act
+- enforcement of the Water Traffic Act

-- the Fishing Act
+- enforcement of the Fishing Act

 - diesel fuel used in leisure craft

-- the Hunting Act
+- enforcement of the Hunting Act

 - environmental issues